A New Way Forward for

 You are afraid to vote for third-party candidates because it will only succeed in electing the party you like the least

-You feel that divided government may be best because you don’t trust either party to govern responsibly?
+You feel that divided government may be best because you don’t trust either party to govern responsibly

-1. Explore CIVPAC
+1. Explore CIVPAC’s Ideas

 Read our Concept Statement, Public Policy Philosophy, and the Policy Positions that matter most to you.
+CIVPAC’s goal is to define a serious political center through explicit positions, not vague moderation or splitting the difference between the parties.

 2. Share Your Feedback

-Strongly Agree, Agree, Acceptable, Disagree, Strongly Disagree, Not Sure, or Don’t Care.
+At the end of each Policy Position, you can respond using: Strongly Agree, Agree, Acceptable, Disagree, Strongly Disagree, Not Sure, or Don’t Care.

 “Acceptable” means that if your only choice were CIVPAC’s position, you would prefer it to that of either political extreme.